polterguy/polterguy.github.io/endpoints/index.md

 frontend dashboard will guide you through the process of finishing the configuration process before allowing you to gain access to other parts of your Magic server.
 The endpoint can only be invoked by a root user.
 This endpoint is not intended for you to consume in your own code.

+### POST magic/system/config/setup

+This endpoint will setup Magic, and should only be used initially as you install Magic, and should never be invoked afterwards, unless you need to reset your root user's password.

 ## CRUD related endpoints